WyvrnOfficial/RazerSensa_DevKit/README.md

 The Synesthesia project integrates the Chroma DLL enabled games with various Razer Sensa haptic devices to provide a synchronized gaming experience that involves dynamic haptic feedback based on in-game events (Chroma animations).
 The DevKit contains an example of the Hogwarts Legacy haptic integration.

 The Synesthesia apps can be found in the folders.
 To avoid compatibility issues, unzip the folder in the `C:\Program Files (x86)\Interhaptics\Synesthesia` folder.
-The executables can be found in the `Debug`, `Release`, and `Release_withConsole` folders.
+The executables can be found in the `Release`, and `ReleaseConsole` folders.

 Inside the folder there are also the following executables:

 - `fake_client.exe`: simulates a Chroma Sensa enabled app and can send messages
-- `synesthesia_killer`: terminates the synesthesia killer if it’s active or in the background
+- `synesthesiaStop`: terminates the synesthesia killer if it’s active or in the background
 - `HapticFolders\`: some sample folders containing haptic configuration files and the haps haptic effects to be played
 - `Debug\`: folder containing debug version of Synesthesia
 - `Release\`: folder containing release candidate version of Synesthesia (no window/background process)